 Masai Mara, named after the Masai tribe is the place to be to witness amazing wild-life scenery.
-It lays in Kenya and is connected to the Serengenti, which is in Tanzania.
+It lays in Kenya and is connected to the Serengeti, which is in Tanzania.
 Both parks are well known for the wildebeest migration.
-It is a movement of a large group wildebeests accompanied by zebras and gazelles in the search of fresh grass and water.
+It is a movement of a large group of wildebeests accompanied by zebras and gazelles in the search of fresh grass and water.
 The migration depends on the rainfall and the wildebeests stay much longer in Tanzania than Kenya.
 Most safari trips are three days at the Masai Mara.
 The first day, you will have a short game drive, as the drive from Nairobi to Masai Mara is quite long.
 The third day we also did a short morning safari, before heading back to Nairobi.

 During the time I was in Kenya, the wildebeest migration was in the Serengeti unfortunately.
-On the positive note, less tourists do safari trips in Kenya so the minivan is not as packed as usual.As we were roaming in the park, we quickly saw a family of lions.
+On the positive note, fewer tourists do safari trips in Kenya so the minivan is not as packed as usual.As we were roaming in the park, we quickly saw a family of lions.
 These cute lion cubs were playing.
 The minivan did not scare them.As we proceeded we passed a group of buffalo’s.
-This particular one did not seem amused with our visit.This giraffe saw some yummy leaves.The next day we had a whole day in the national park.
+This particular one did not seem amused by our visit.This giraffe saw some yummy leaves.The next day we had a whole day in the national park.
 The first thing we encountered was this scared warthog.
 The rest of the day we saw plenty of lions.
-These animals are so amazing and during the hottest moment of the day they look so lazy.
+These animals are so amazing and during the hottest moment of the day, they look so lazy.
 We even saw two lions having intercourse by accident.
 It lasted about 20 seconds though.
 This is the happy male lion after the deed.Three angry female lions are approaching us on this photo.

 Another two female lions looking for something.